Manchester Ship Canal: Construction

-Thomas Walker was appointed as a contractor, with Edward Leader Williams as chief engineer and designer and general manager.
+Thomas Walker was appointed as a contractor, with Edward Williams as chief engineer and designer and general manager.
 The 36 mi route was divided into eight sections, with one engineer responsible for each.
 The first reached from Eastham to Ellesmere Port.
 Mount Manisty, a large mound of earth on a narrow stretch between the canal and the Mersey northwest of Ellesmere Port, was constructed from soil taken from the excavations.
 It and the adjacent Manisty Cutting were named after the engineer in charge.
 The last section built was the passage from Weston Point through the Runcorn Gap to Norton; the existing docks at Runcorn and Weston had to be kept operational until they could be connected to the completed western sections of the ship canal.

 For the first two years construction went according to plan, but Walker died on 25 November 1889.
 The work was continued by his executors, but the project suffered setbacks and was hampered by harsh weather and several serious floods.
 In January 1891, when the project had been expected to have been completed, a severe winter added to the difficulties; the Bridgewater Canal, the company's only source of income, was closed after a fall of ice.
 The company decided to take over the contracting work and bought all the on-site equipment for £400,000.
 Some railway companies, whose bridges had to be modified to cross the canal, demanded compensation.
 The London and North Western Railway and Great Western Railway refused to cooperate, and between them, they demanded about £533,000 for the inconvenience.
 The Ship Canal Company was unable to demolish the older, low railway bridges until August 1893, when the matter went to arbitration.
 The railway companies were awarded just over £100,000, a fraction of their combined claims.

 By the end of 1891, the ship canal was open to shipping as far as Saltport, the name given to wharves built at the entrance to the Weaver Navigation.
 The success of the new port was a source of consternation to merchants in Liverpool, who suddenly found themselves cut out of the trade-in goods such as timber, and a source of encouragement to shipping companies, who began to realise the advantages an inland port would offer.
 Saltport was rendered useless when the ship canal was completely filled with water in November 1893.
 The Manchester Ship Canal Police were formed the following month, and the canal opened to its first traffic on 1 January 1894.
 On 21 May, Queen Victoria performed the official opening, the last of three royal visits she made to Manchester.
 During the ceremony she knighted the Mayor of Salford, William Henry Bailey, and the Lord Mayor of Manchester, Anthony Marshall; Edward Leader Williams was knighted on 2 July by letters patent.